 Take a look at our Latest News page for recent examples and further information.

 Our commitment to the environment

 We want to effect positive change in the places we build our homes and that means taking care of the surrounding area, as well as the variety of wildlife that calls it home.
-To help us achieve this, we’ve made a commitment to enhance the biodiversity and reforestation of all our schemes, reinforcing our commitments towards carbon reduction.
+To help us achieve this, we’ve made a commitment to enhancing the biodiversity and reforestation of all our schemes, reinforcing our commitments towards carbon reduction.

 Tree planting is recognised as one of the most engaging and environmentally friendly activities we can take part in to help our planet.

 As well as being beautiful to look at, trees provide long and short-term benefits for our communities.
 They enhance air quality by removing and storing carbon from the atmosphere, and slow heavy rain which helps reduce the risk of flooding.
 That’s why we plant new trees on all sites, in turn creating natural green spaces for all our residents to enjoy.